mwoodall-tamu/Simple-3D/README.md

   2. Download the project as a .ZIP file
   3. Extract the .ZIP file
   4. Execute "run.bat"
+  5. It will ask you if you are sure you want to run unverified code
+  6. Click "More info"
+  7. Click "Run anyway"
+  8. Read the controles and pres "enter"
 ### Mac / Linux :
   1. python -m venv venv
   2. ./venv/bin/activate